 Fall Semester Required Courses (These cannot be waived)

-- International Tax I & II (4 credits; part one of a year-long course )
+- International Tax I & II (4 credits); and

 - Corporate Tax for ITP Students (4 credits)